Sonic Grade: F

 When Harry Pearson (of all people! — this is the guy who started the Living Stereo craze by putting those forgotten old records on the TAS list in the first place) gave a rave review to LSC 1806, I had to stand up (in print anyway) and say that the emperor clearly had removed all his clothes, if he ever had any to begin with.
 (And now he has a CD List?
 Ugh.)
 This got me kicked out of TAS by the way, as Harry does not take criticism well.
 I make a lot of enemies in this business with my commentary and reviews, but I see no way to avoid the fallout for calling a spade a spade.

 Is anybody insane enough to stand up for LSC 1806 today?
-Considering that there is a die-hard contingent of people who still think Mobile Fidelity is the greatest label of all time, there may well be “audiophiles” with crude audio equipment or underdeveloped powers of observation and discrimination, or both (probably both, as the two go hand in hand), that still find the sound of that steely stringed Classic pressing somehow pleasing to the ear.
+Considering that there is a die-hard contingent of people who still think Mobile Fidelity is the greatest label of all time, there may well be “audiophiles” with crude audio equipment or underdeveloped critical listening skills, or both (probably both, as the two go hand in hand), that still find the sound of that steely-stringed Classic pressing somehow pleasing to the ear.
 Hey, anything is possible.

 As I’ve said again and again, the better a stereo gets, the more obvious the differences between good original pressings and most current reissues become.
 Modest front ends and mediocre playback systems can disguise these differences and mislead the amateur audiophile.